Want to make $20 right now?

-10. Check Your Pockets, Couch Cushions and Shoes
+13. Check Your Pockets, Couch Cushions and Shoes

 I’m sure plenty of us are guilty of shoving a $5, $10 or even a $20 into a pair of jeans for a night out and then forgetting all about it.

 Dig through jeans pockets, coat pockets, couch cushions, drawers and even lift the sole of your shoe (some people store cash here when they travel internationally).

 You might just luck out and find some cash you didn’t even realize was missing.

-11. Collect Spare Change
+14. Collect Spare Change

 While you are digging through those jeans, jackets, and couch cushions for money you may have misplaced, don’t forget to collect any miscellaneous coins you may find along the way.

 You can later cash out at a CoinStar and come out with more money than the jar of coins may have hinted at.

 P.S.
 Don’t be afraid to pick up those random dimes and nickels you see while out and about.
-It’s dirty, but it’s still money.

-14. Sell Scrap Metal
+15. Sell Scrap Metal

 Who knew you could make a profit off of what most would consider junk.

 When you have a decent load, head to your local recycling company or search for a specific scrap metal buyer in your area.

-15. Offer to Do Tasks for Friends and Family
+16. Offer to Do Tasks for Friends and Family

 A great way to make cash on the spot is to offer to do menial tasks for friends and family for a flat fee of $20 (or more depending on the task).

 Chances are, they’ll appreciate someone taking the extra work off their hands and you’ll appreciate the extra money in your wallet.

-16. Work Freelance
+17. Work Freelance

 Freelance work is an awesome side hustle.
 I have a friend who works as a personal trainer, but also does freelance graphic design work for her clients.

 If you have special skills, try seeing if there’s anyone interested in someone working on an assignment per assignment basis.

 You can start as low as $5 per gig and would just need to land 4 gigs to make $20 right now.

 Similar to volunteering to perform tasks for friends and families, TaskRabbit allows you to snag jobs for the people you don’t know.